griffingilreath/Punch-Card-Project/README.md

   |__________________________________________________________________________________|
 ```

-*A sophisticated terminal-based simulator of an 80-column punch card display system, featuring LED grid visualization and message processing capabilities with historical accuracy and modern integrations.*
+*A sophisticated terminal-based simulator of an 80-column punch card system, featuring LED grid visualization and message processing capabilities with historical accuracy and modern integrations.*

 ## 🔍 Overview